The Church of Jesus Christ of Latter-day Saints: Sources of doctrine

 The theology of the LDS Church consists of a combination of biblical doctrines with modern revelations and other commentary by LDS leaders, particularly Joseph Smith.
 The most authoritative sources of theology are the faith's canon of four religious texts, called the "standard works".
-Included in the standard works are the Bible, the Book of Mormon, the Doctrine and Covenants and the Pearl of Great Price.
+Included in the standard works are the Bible, the Book of Mormon, the D&C and the Pearl of Great Price.

-The Book of Mormon is a foundational sacred book for the church; the terms "Mormon" and "Mormonism" come from the book itself.
+The Book of Mormon is a foundational sacred book for the church; the terms "Mormon" and "Mormonism" come from the name of the book itself.
 The LDS Church teaches that the Angel Moroni told Smith about golden plates containing the record, guided him to find them buried in the Hill Cumorah, and provided him the means of translating them from Reformed Egyptian.
 It claims to give a history of the inhabitants from a now-extinct society living on the American continent and their distinct Judeo-Christian teachings.
-The Book of Mormon is very important to modern Latter-day Saints, who consider it the world's most perfect text.
+The Book of Mormon is very important to modern Latter-day Saints, who consider it the world's most correct text.

-The Bible, also part of the church's canon, is believed to be the word of God – subject to an acknowledgment that its translation may be incorrect, or that authoritative sections may have been lost over the centuries.
+The Bible, also part of the church's canon, is believed to be the word of God—subject to an acknowledgment that its translation may be incorrect, or that authoritative sections may have been lost over the centuries.
 Most often, the church uses the Authorized King James Version.
 Two extended portions of the Joseph Smith Translation of the Bible have been canonized and are thus considered authoritative.
 Additionally, over 600 of the more doctrinally significant verses from the translation are included as excerpts in the current LDS Church edition of the Bible.
-Other revelations from Smith are found in the Doctrine and Covenants, and in the Pearl of Great Price.
+Other revelations from Smith are found in the D&C, and in the Pearl of Great Price.

 Another source of authoritative doctrine is the pronouncements of the current Apostles and members of the First Presidency.
-The church teaches that the First Presidency and the Quorum of Twelve Apostles are prophets and that their teachings are generally given under inspiration from God through the Holy Spirit.
+The church teaches that the First Presidency and the Quorum of Twelve Apostles are prophets and that they are therefore authorized teachers of God's word.